 Students who successfully pass the exam will receive a "confirmation of participation and exam certificate" for this course.

 The target audience is intermediate graduate students, which includes 3rd year Bachelor's students, Master’s students, Ph.D students, and early stage Postdocs.

 - Good knowledge of C/C++ and basic knowledge of Python

 - Familiarity with the UNIX/Linux OS and the basic programming environment tools (terminals, editors, compilers)

 - Require HPC skills for their work or research

-A maximum number of thirty applicants will be selected to participate in the Summer School.
-You will be notified about acceptance or rejection of your application by Friday, June 5, 2020.
+You will be notified about acceptance or rejection of your application by Monday, May 10, 2021.

 Those candidates whose application successfully passes the selection process will receive further information regarding registration.

 Students from USI and ETH Zurich who are enrolled or have passed the following courses:

 will be automatically accepted for the summer school, but still need to confirm their interest in attending by applying by the application deadline.
 In addition, students from USI have to enroll on the USI teaching platform at USI by April 3, 2021.